-New Fund Risk.
-The Fund is a recently organized management investment company with no operating history.
-As a result, prospective investors do not have a track record or history on which to base their investment decisions.
+Newer Fund Risk.
+The Fund is a recently organized management investment company with a limited operating history.
+As a result, prospective investors have only a limited track record or history on which to base their investment decisions.
+There can be no assurance that the Fund will grow to or maintain an economically viable size.